 A few powerpoints of lectures and keynotes I’ve given on this topic.

 In 2019, I gave a lecture on technology’s influence and impact on society at BMS (University of Twente, Enschede).
+Here you can watch the video: lecture on influence technology.

 I’ve previously written the following articles related to this topic: